 • Curing time

-• Microstructure changes: particles packing, sintering…
+• Microstructure changes: particle packing, sintering…

 The printing process is a key step in the coating industry that ensures even coverage and good printing quality.
 Thus the rheological behavior of inks is one of the main parameters to be controlled.
 Fluidicam RHEO offers the possibility of mimicking the behavior of paint or inks when being stress by coating processes: digital printing, offset, screen printing,…

-It measures the viscosity over a wide range of shear and with a very high precision even for low viscous samples
+It measures the viscosity over a wide range of shear and with very high precision even for low viscous samples

 STABILITY & PARTICLE SIZE

 Particle size and physical stability of pigments dispersed in the liquid phase are essential to characterize because they tend to settle and/or to aggregate/agglomerate.
 The agglomeration can be reversible or not (aggregation) because of chemical interactions between the pigment and the liquid.
 This instability leads to the evolution of the rheological properties of the product, which can make the application difficult or even impossible, and provoke defects in the printing.
 TURBISCAN enables to detect and quantify any kind of destabilization at a very early stage :